ezra-bible-app/ezrabibleapp.net/features.md

   * The notes can be formatted using Markdown syntax.
   * The note editor offers syntax highlighting and convenience features for editing Markdown (see this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
+  * The currently edited note can be saved with the shortcut `CTRL/CMD + enter`.
+  * The notes can either be permanently shown in a column or on demand as one individual box when clicking on the notes indicator.
+  * When hovering over the notes indicator, the first part of the notes text is shown.

 ### Search